 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The amounts calculated in the Example would be the same even if the assumed investment was not redeemed at the end of each period.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (taking into account the Expense Cap only through January 31, 2022).
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (taking into account the Expense Cap only for the first year of each period).
 Although your actual costs may be higher or lower, based on these assumptions, your costs would be: